 Best part?
 All unclaimed premiums go to a charity you choose at the end of the year.

 How?
-Rather than making money by denying claims, we take a fixed fee out of your monthly payments, pay reinsurance (and some unavoidable expenses), and use the rest for paying out claims.
+Rather than making money by denying insurance claims, we take a fixed fee out of your monthly payments, pay reinsurance (and some unavoidable expenses), and use the rest for paying out claims.
 Then, we return unclaimed remainders in our annual ‘Giveback‘.

-This way, our Lemonaders enjoy amazing insurance, and society gets a little push for the better.
+This way, our Lemonaders enjoy amazing renters insurance, and society gets a little push for the better.
 It also means that, unlike traditional insurance companies, we’re not in conflict with our customers, so we’re happy to pay claims quickly and with no hassle.

 California renters insurance FAQ